Eyesore123/blog-app/README.md

 Automated backups - Php scripts are used for controlling backups.
 Cron jobs are set up with GitHub Actions to back up the db in regular intervals.

-Postgres admin panel is added to make the backend work easier.
-Backend admin can run scripts, make changes to users and tables, add new admins etc.
+Postgres admin panel is added to make the backend adjustments easier.
+Backend admin can run scripts, make changes to users and tables, create new admins etc. Only admin has access to the admin panel and scripts.
+Symlink is recreated via script after each deployment.
+Currently Vite assets need also rebuilding after a new deployment.

 Blog still needs some work, though, including: